 Outcry against Ofili’s painting and the entire exhibit was swift.
 Catholic leaders denounced it, and New York’s mayor Rudolph Giuliani stopped public funding to the Brooklyn Museum, commenting that "You don't have a right to government subsidy for desecrating someone else's religion."
 He also proclaimed “There’s nothing in the First Amendment that supports horrible and disgusting projects!”
 The U.S. House of Representatives passed a resolution that “the Brooklyn Museum of Art should not receive Federal funds unless it closes its exhibit featuring works of a sacrilegious nature.”
 In spite of public opposition, the Brooklyn Museum continued displaying the exhibit for three months, protecting Ofili’s painting from vandalism with armed guards and a sheet of Plexiglas.
 In a subsequent law suit brought by the Museum, public funding was restored.

 Free speech is a value that is universally held throughout the developed world today, and democratic societies see it as the hallmark of a free and open political system.
 With support as strong as it is for free speech, the burden of proof seems to rest on advocates of censorship to show why a particular idea should be suppressed.
-We’ll begin with a survey of the basic concepts used in this debate, and the main situations in which censorship has been imposed.
+We will begin with a survey of the basic concepts used in this debate, and the main situations in which censorship has been imposed.

-The issue of censorship rests on a number of interrelated concepts, foremost of which is free speech, a term that is used interchangeably with free expression.
+The issue of censorship rests on several interrelated concepts, foremost of which is free speech, a term that is used interchangeably with free expression.
 Central to the concept of free speech is that people have a legitimate expectation to articulate their ideas freely, without limitation or interference.
 While the form of expression can literally be verbally speaking what is on one’s mind, the terms “speech” and “expression” apply broadly to most any form of communication, including writing, bodily gestures, artistic creations, and photographic images.
 We usually think of free expression as pertaining to what we do during our non-working hours particularly in a public environment.
 Within private businesses or clubs and religious institutions, members agree to behavioral codes as a condition of participation.
 The organizations are within their rights to restrict expression, and members can pack up and leave if they don’t like it.
 During our own free time, though, we have a greater expectation of free speech in public arenas.

 Censorship is the suppression of free speech, often on the grounds that an act of expression harms or offends the public.
 Expressions are sometimes restricted because they are judged to be obscene, blasphemous, unpatriotic, seditious, or immoral.
 The term “censorship” usually applies to governmental restrictions in free speech in public places, such as a law that restricts displaying a Nazi flag, or a government official who shuts down a public art display.
 However, efforts to restrict free speech can also come from private groups, and these are best termed non-governmental challenges, rather than “censorship” in its governmental sense.
 For example, a publisher might cancel a book contract because the project has generated too much controversy.
 Opponents of a theatrical production might conduct media campaigns and boycotts against the financial backers of the production.
 These types of non-governmental challenges are legally permissible, but others break the law, such as if one political group steals campaign signs or vandalizes billboard advertisements by its rival political group.
 From the standpoint of free speech advocates, both governmental censorship and non-governmental challenges are unjustly intrusive and should not be practiced in a free society.

 One consequence of censorship and other challenges to free speech is that it creates an environment that intimidates people into constraining themselves, sometimes more than is even necessary.
 This is self-censorship: people consciously restricting their own expression out of fear of possible punishment.
-If I see that someone else has been taken to court or publicly ostracized because of a freely expressed view, I’ll be more inclined to play it safe and keep my mouth closed.
+If I see that someone else has been taken to court or publicly ostracized because of a freely expressed view, I will be more inclined to play it safe and keep my mouth closed.
 The term chilling effect is used to describe the repressed atmosphere that censorship creates: it discourages the exercise of free expression in a way that makes us shiver with numbness.

 Special Cases of Censorship